18F/guides/content/derisking/federal-field-guide/3-planning.md

 -   Custom development versus "commercial-off-the-shelf" or COTS is often a false paradigm.
 Often, agencies will buy COTS and then also pay for custom software development to make the software meet their needs.

--   Agencies should be wary of customizing COTS solutions to meet their needs–this software is difficult to maintain and may leave the agency locked into a long-term, sole-source relationship with the contractor.
+-   Agencies should be wary of customizing COTS solutions to meet their needs — this software is difficult to maintain and may leave the agency locked into a long-term, sole-source relationship with the contractor.

 -   Most government purchases are _commercial_, not _non-commercial_, and should leverage simplified acquisition procedures.